Hard currency: Turmoil

 The US dollar (USD) has been considered a strong currency for much of its history.
 Despite the Nixon shock of 1971, and the United States' growing fiscal and trade deficits, most of the world's monetary systems have been tied to the US dollar due to the Bretton Woods system and dollarization.
-Countries have thus been compelled to purchase dollars for their foreign exchange reserves, denominate their commodities in dollars for foreign trade, or even use dollars domestically, thus buoying the currency's value.
+Countries have consequently been compelled to purchase dollars for their foreign exchange reserves, price their commodities in dollars for foreign trade, or even use dollars domestically, thus buoying the currency's value.

 The euro (EUR) has also been considered a hard currency for much of its short history.
 However, the European sovereign debt crisis has partially eroded that confidence.

-The Swiss franc (CHF) has long been considered a hard currency, and in fact was the last paper currency in the world to terminate its convertibility to gold on May 1, 2000, following a referendum.
-In the summer of 2011, the European sovereign debt crisis led to rapid flows out of the euro and into the franc by those seeking hard currency, causing the latter to appreciate rapidly.
-On September 6, 2011, the Swiss National Bank announced that it would buy an "unlimited" number of euros to fix an exchange rate at 1.00 EUR = 1.20 CHF, to protect its trade.
-This action temporarily eliminated the franc's hard currency advantage over the euro but was abandoned in January 2015.
+The Swiss franc (CHF) has long been considered a hard currency, and in fact was the last paper currency in the world to terminate its convertibility to gold on 1 May 2000, following a referendum.
+In the summer of 2011, the European sovereign debt crisis led to rapid flows out of the euro and into the Swiss franc by those seeking hard currency, causing it to appreciate rapidly.
+On 6 September 2011, the Swiss National Bank announced that it would buy an "unlimited" number of euros to fix an exchange rate at 1.00 EUR = 1.20 CHF to protect its trade.
+This action temporarily eliminated the Swiss franc's hard currency advantage over the euro, but was abandoned in January 2015.

+While the Japanese yen has been widely regarded as a hard currency, its sharp decline in value since 2022 has led to a loss of global confidence.
+Japanese economist Izuru Katō satirically warns that the yen may effectively turned into a "junk currency".
+The impact of the recent decline of yen has also led to a series of moves by even Japanese companies to cease trading in Japanese yen.

+The Freiwirtschaft economist Silvio Gesell criticized hard currency and argued that it is responsible for enabling recessions.
+In his book, The Natural Economic Order, Gesell wrote "The power of money to affect exchanges, its technical quality from the mercantile standpoint, is in inverse proportion to its technical quality from the banking standpoint."
+Gesell believed that since gold and other commodity backed money are great for storing wealth, such money is therefore terrible for functioning as a medium of exchange, which he viewed to be the only legitimate function of money.
+In his view, "Only money that goes out of date like a newspaper, rots like potatoes, rusts like iron, evaporates like ether, is capable of standing the test as an instrument for the exchange of potatoes, newspapers, iron and ether."
+Gesell proposed that demurrage currency would solve the problems caused by hard currency.

+American cigarettes were hard currency among civilians in Allied-occupied Germany after the end of World War II, because of the collapse in value of the Reichsmark.